 |

-on the left, part of an aerial reconnaissance photo taken just prior to
+on the left, part of an aerial reconnaissance photo taken a month prior to

 the bombing of the Obersalzberg on 25 April 1945, shows the Modellhaus/Kindergarten